ole1986/media-linked-library/readme.txt

 Stable tag: trunk
 License: GPLv3

-Conceptional change of adding media files to page/post content using the IDs instead of URLs
+Support for adding media files to page/post content using the IDs instead of URLs

 == Description ==
 This plugin is used to improve the media library by adding media or attachment IDs instead of static URLs into the content editor (TinyMCE)